Sharp quantitative stability for the fractional Sobolev trace inequality: Refined estimates for the one bubble case

-\end{theorem} \begin{remark} A natural corollary of above theorem is that $C_{\mathrm{CP}}(n,1)\leq\frac{2}{n+2}$.
+\begin{remark} A natural corollary of above theorem is that $C_{\mathrm{CP}}(n,1)\leq\frac{2}{n+2}$.
 It seems that the proof of Theorem \ref{thm:main_close} may only give the inequality \eqref{asympt}.
 The proof there cannot give such upper bound because the identification of equality case is not available there.
-One possible reason is that \eqref{main est} causes a loss. \end{remark} \begin{theorem}[strict upper bound] Let $n\geq 3$ and $C_{\mathrm{CP}}(n,1)$ denotes the optimal constant in \eqref{mini2}.
-Then
+One possible reason is that \eqref{main est} causes a loss. \end{remark}

-\end{theorem} \begin{remark} The combination of above two theorem indicates that: Any minimizing sequence must be away from $\mathcal{M}_{\mathrm{E}}$.
-However, whether minimizers exist is still unknown. \end{remark} Before the proof, let us make two observations: